Skip to main content

 Using ALEKS Math Placement, Prep and Learning

-Option 2: Test on Campus First
+First: Test on Campus

 • If you get the score you need, you're ready to enroll in your class.